Don't Trust Your Upstream: Exploiting LLM Multi-Agent System via Topology-Guided Adversarial Propagation: Evaluation

-We implemented the proposed topology-trust defense design and evaluated its practical feasibility.
-As detailed in Section~\ref{sec_active_guardian_defense}, the system architecture comprises four interrelated components, with implementation details provided in Appendix~\ref{sec_topology_implementation}.
-Experiments were conducted using a MAS configuration based on \textsc{Magentic-One} integrated with \textsc{GPT-4o-1120}.
+We implemented T-Guard and evaluated its practical feasibility.
+As described in Section~\ref{sec_active_guardian_defense}, the system consists of four interrelated components, with implementation details provided in Appendix~\ref{sec_topology_implementation}.
+Experiments were conducted on \textsc{Magentic-One} with \textsc{GPT-4o}.